stormid/components/packages/cookie-banner/README.md

 - `banner.hide` when it is hidden
 - `banner.consent` when consent is ste or updated

 The events are dispatched on the document.
-Areference to the getState function of the instance is contained in the custom event detail.
+A reference to the getState function of the instance is contained in the custom event detail.

 ```
 const instance = banner(options);